-Factor 1: Franchise Value
+Franchise Value

 Sparebanken Møre is a regional savings bank with a sound market position in western Norway in the county of Møre and Romsdal, where Moody's estimates it commands market shares of around 20% for lending and almost 30% for deposits.
-Its national market share is limited, just above 1%.
+Its national market share is however limited, just above 1%.

 The bank operates as an independent savings bank, using an open-architecture business model to offer financial services including insurance and investment products.
-The bank has subsidiaries in leasing (Møre Finans) and real estate brokerage (Møre Eiendomsmegling), and established its own covered bond company, Møre Boligkreditt, in late 2008 for funding purposes.

-In the region where it operates, Sparebanken Møre faces competition from larger players such as Nordea and DnB NOR, as well as from other local and regional savings banks.
+The bank has subsidiaries in leasing (Møre Finans) and real estate brokerage (Møre Eiendomsmegling), and a covered bond company, Møre Boligkreditt.
+In the region where it operates, Sparebanken Møre faces competition from larger players such as Nordea and DNB, as well as from other local and regional savings banks.
 As a result, one of the bank's main challenges is maintaining and improving its market share.
-In that respect, we positively view the acquisition of a small local savings bank, Tingvoll Sparebank, towards the end of 2009, which strengthens the bank's presence in the north part of Møre and Romsdal.